 - The sauce will thicken on its own!
 This will happen as it cools.

-- We think this fresh cranberry sauce is better the next day so we usually make it ahead of time.
+- This fresh cranberry sauce is better the next day so I usually make it ahead of time.

 - Store in an air-tight container in the fridge for up to 2 weeks or freeze in freezer for up to 2 months.